TheWidlarzGroup/react-native-video/README.md

        onFullscreenPlayerWillDismiss={this.fullScreenPlayerWillDismiss} // Callback before fullscreen stops
        onFullscreenPlayerDidDismiss={this.fullScreenPlayerDidDismiss}  // Callback after fullscreen stopped
        onProgress={this.setTime}               // Callback every ~250ms with currentTime
-       onTimedMetadata={this.onTimedMetadata}  // Callback when the stream receive some metadata style={styles.backgroundVideo} />
+       style={styles.backgroundVideo} />

 // Later to trigger fullscreen